seezee/WP-FOFT-Loader/readme.md

 = Font Stacks =

 Change the default font fallbacks in case your custom fonts don’t load.
 Don’t include the names of your default custom fonts here.

+== Further Documentation ==

+See the Documentation screen to view the CSS this plugin loads by default and to view video tutorials.

 == Screenshots ==